judasaca/restaurant_api/README.md

 DATABASE_NAME=
 ALGORITHM=HS256
 SECRET_KEY=
+ENVIRONMENT=
 ```

+ENVIRONMENT must be 'testing' or 'production'.
+Use 'testing' for running pytests or local api.
 Given that we only want to use 1 algorithm it is only allowed to use HS256.
 The variables is added for completness.

 ## Setup